-More energy, decreased inflammation, improved posture and balance, and enhanced mental clarity are just a few of the benefits of the Save Our Bones Program that go beyond bone health.
+More energy, decreased inflammation, improved posture and balance, and enhanced mental clarity are just a few of the benefits of the Osteoporosis Reversal Program that go beyond bone health.

 But that’s not all.
 Research has tied a natural, drug-free bone-smart lifestyle and diet to longevity, drawing a sharp distinction between the Program’s drug-free, life-enhancing approach to osteoporosis and the potentially life-shortening effects of Mainstream Medicine’s pharmaceutical regimen.